SoftUni-Internal/interactive-content/EN/01-Expressions-and-Statements/04-Console.md

 System.out.printf("I am from %s!", homeTown);
 ```

-In this case the `%s` placeholder is replaced with the value of the variable `homeTown`.
+In this case, the `%s` placeholder is replaced with the value of the variable `homeTown`.

-If we enter **"Sofia"**, the output will be as follows:
+If we enter **"Bucharest"**, the output will be as follows:
 ```
-I am from Sofia!
+I am from Bucharest!
 ```
 [/slide]